Why use a Financial Advisor over a Bank or Credit Union?

 • Also feel more confident about their financial future

-There are countless reasons why it pays to use a Financial Broker when shopping for financial products but here are some of the main ones:
+There are countless reasons why it pays to use a Financial Advisor when shopping for financial products but here are some of the main ones:

 1. Choice